neonephos/outreach/documents/outreach_committee_playbook/social_media/social_media.md

 This meeting addresses:

-* Have the Success Criteria outlines in the Social Media Strategy Document been reached in the indicated period?
+* Have the success criteria outlined in the Social Media Strategy Document been reached in the indicated period?
 * What went well?
 * What went wrong?
 * Estimation of total costs spent in the endeavour of furthering the strategy outlined in the Social Media Strategy Document.